 The inaugural interview for the new Collectors Legion is Joey Davis, owner and editor of this very site!
 But don’t hold that against him!
 An avid old school DC fan, Joey has built an impressive collection of DC comics-related items twice in his life.
 The first one slowly faded from existence after he discovered girls at the age of 12.
 The second and current one has been growing and expanding since 2003.
-His goal in life is to re-acquire the treasures of his youth but is finding the items he had then cost a lot more money now!
+His goal in life is to re-acquire the treasures of his youth but is finding those items cost a lot more money now!

 Everyone has their favorite universe to collect.
 What’s yours?